heykathl/CV/README.md

 - Preparation of detailed legal appeal submissions and representation of the Council at hearings.
 - Negotiate and secure complex legal agreements and planning obligations.
 - Review and approve development applications of junior planners.
 - Representation of the Council at Development Committee Meetings and appeal hearings.

-I've developed a number of soft skills which I believe would be transferrable and beneficial within the tech industry, as described above.

 ## Hobbies